** In 1967 Tony Pritchett created a 2 minute cartoon called ‘THE FLEXIPEDE’. **

-> A squeaky office chair.
+> A squeaky office chair

 There’s a lot of early CGI in my garage.
 There’s also a lot of algebra, geometry and obsolete computer code.

 When my friend Tony ‘logged off’ he left me wandering around a lost world without a tour guide.

-I’m not sure I would’ve liked to have been an arctic explorer (chuckles).
-That’s a bit cold for me – or even a jungle explorer… well I don’t know…
+I’m not sure I would’ve liked to have been an arctic explorer, that’s a bit cold for me – or even a jungle explorer… well I don’t know…

 -Tony Pritchett 2014